tektutor/devops-nov-2021/Day3/README.md

 docker run -d --name ubuntu1 --hostname ubuntu1 -p 2001:22 -p 8001:80 tektutor/ansible-ubuntu
 docker run -d --name ubuntu2 --hostname ubuntu2 -p 2002:22 -p 8002:80 tektutor/ansible-ubuntu
 ```
+We will be using the ubuntu1 and ubuntu2 containers as our Ansible Nodes.
+Technically speaking ubuntu1 and ubuntu2 could also be an on-prem server, cloud server, virtual machines, or a combination of them, etc

 ### Let's test if we are able SSH into the containers without supplying password as rps user
 ```